Driving in France

 To ensure a safe and smooth journey while in France, LeShuttle has compiled this list of simple tips to remember.

-What do British drivers need to bring to France?
+What equipment do British drivers legally need when driving in France?

 A reflective jacket and warning triangle are mandatory items to be carried in cars in France